martinpihrt/OSPy/hardware_pcb/sensors_pcb_fw/README.md

 - Enter one of the release links above into *Additional Board Manager URLs* field.
 You can add multiple URLs, separating them with commas.
 - Open Boards Manager from Tools > Board menu and install *esp32* platform (and don't forget to select your ESP32 board from Tools > Board menu after installation).
 - Extract the OneWire and Dallas Temperature folders from the esp32/library folder.
 Then copy the folders to your arduino library location.
 Example: documents/arduino/libraries
-- More infos with images is here: https://pihrt.com/elektronika/439-ospy-jak-pridat-a-pripojit-snimace
+- More infos with images is here: https://pihrt.com/elektronika/444-esp32-multisnimac-pro-opensprinkler-system and https://pihrt.com/elektronika/439-ospy-jak-pridat-a-pripojit-snimace

 ## Acknowledgements